Looking for the best oil for cutting boards? Keep on reading, you’re in the right place.

-My favorite food grade mineral oil to use for my cutting boards is the oil from Abundant Chef.
-It’s nontoxic and food safe, with no dyes, odors, or added colors.
+My favorite food grade mineral oil to use for my cutting boards is the oil from Caren & Doucet.
+It’s nontoxic and food safe, vegan, with no dyes, odors, or added colors.
 It’s also thicker, yet somehow more penetrating, than most other oils on the market.
-It beautifully and effectively refurbishes the wood on your cutting board, and received five stars across the board by users online.
+It beautifully and effectively refurbishes the wood on your cutting board.

-If you want an awesome food safe mineral oil for your cutting board, look no further than the mineral oil from CuttingBoard (I think they know what they’re talking about…).
+If you want an awesome food safe mineral oil for your cutting board, look no further than the mineral oil from Thirteen Chefs (I think they know what they’re talking about…).
 On top of being an FDA certified food grade oil, it’s also made here in the USA for quality and freshness assurance.
-It even has an easy to use push-to-operate applicator cap and squeezable bottle for the easiest oil application out there.
+It even has an easy-to-use push-to-operate applicator cap and squeezable bottle for the easiest oil application out there.
 This oil will penetrate wood, hydrate it, and prevent cracks while sealing the surface from any further damage.
 Great choice all around.

 Bull Hide Wood Oil